Car evaluations - the good, the bad & the ugly:

 We don’t “appraise” cars, as it’s between the buyer & seller to determine value, but we, and other shops like ours, can put it on a lift, check it out from top to bottom & tell you what we see, including the good, the bad & the ugly.

 While we like to think that we’ve just about seen it all, we are frequently surprised at what we find, such as duct tape or metallic HVAC tape applied & covered with undercoating and/or bondo to give the illusion of a solid body or frame component.
-We’ve discovered tar paper glued to rotted frames & then heavily undercoated to give the appearance of solid steel, floor pans made of wire screen & bondo, shock towers literally built with bondo & painted.
+We’ve discovered tar paper glued to rotted frames & then heavily undercoated to give the appearance of solid steel, floor pans made of wire screen & bondo, cracked & broken shock towers literally built with bondo & painted to look solid.

-Again, please help us, & shops like ours, help you.
-“Ready, fire, aim”.
+Please help us, and shops like ours, help you.
+“Ready, fire, aim.”